Realiserad/fish-ai/README.md

 The following information is redacted:

-- Passwords and API keys supplied on the commandline.
+- Passwords and API keys supplied as commandline arguments
-- PEM-encoded private keys.
+- PEM-encoded private keys stored in files
+- Bearer tokens, provided to e.g. cURL

 ## 🔨 Development